UWMadisonMetaScience/rmp/README.md

-# Supplemental data and code for the manuscript
+# Supplemental data and code for manuscript:
 ## Contextualizing gender disparities in online teaching evaluations for professors
 ## by Xiang Zheng, Shreyas Vastrad, Jibo He, Chaoqun Ni*